The Leaving: Background

+Publication history

-Plagiarism issues
+Plagiarism issues and cancelation

-According to Bello, in December 2021 she informed her editor that the manuscript of The Leaving contained passages taken from authors James Baldwin and Carole Maso.
-In response, Riverhead Books conducted a thorough review of the manuscript, identifying roughly 30 separate instances of plagiarism.
+According to Bello, in December 2021 she told her editor that the manuscript of The Leaving contained passages taken from authors James Baldwin and Carole Maso.
+In response, Riverhead Books conducted a review of the manuscript, identifying roughly 30 separate instances of plagiarism.
 The full list of authors whom Bello had plagiarized included Baldwin, Maso, Marie Cardinal, Matthew Olzmann, Jennifer Nansubuga Makumbi, Rebecca Solnit, and Bassey Ikpi.
 Riverhead estimated that 30 percent of The Leavings contents were plagiarized.

 The novel's publication, which had been scheduled for July 2022, was canceled by Riverhead in February.
 In May, Bello published an essay on the website Literary Hub admitting to the plagiarism amid her struggles with mental illness and the pressure she felt to publish.
-Bello claimed that she had searched for other writers' depictions of pregnancy online, since she had never been pregnant herself, and had initially justified it to herself as "just borrowing and changing the language."
-She also claimed that Riverhead had reduced her time to edit the manuscript from eight months to two months.
+Bello said that she had searched for other writers' depictions of pregnancy online, since she had never been pregnant herself, and had initially justified it to herself as "just borrowing and changing the language."
+She also said that Riverhead had reduced her time to edit the manuscript from eight months to two months.

 Literary Hub withdrew Bello's essay hours after its publication.
-Readers discovered that the essay, too, had been plagiarized, with material taken from an article on the history of plagiarism from the website Plagiarism Today.
+Readers discovered that the essay, too, had been plagiarized, with material taken from an article from the website Plagiarism Today.
 In a statement, Literary Hub said that the essay had been removed "because of inconsistencies in the story and, crucially, a further incident of plagiarism in the published piece".
 Jonathan Bailey, author of the plagiarized article, called Bello's writing process "a deeply problematic approach" that "makes plagiarism not only likely, but inevitable...
 The way you avoid plagiarism isn’t to 'change the language' but to never have that language in your original work in the first place."

 Many social media users noted the irony in Bello having plagiarized in an essay meant to atone for her plagiarism.
 Writers such as Akwaeke Emezi and Terese Marie Mailhot defended Bello, arguing that she was receiving heightened criticism because of her race.
 Bello disagreed with these claims, but suggested that her identity as a black woman contributed to the media's interest in the story.
 Roxane Gay also expressed her support for Bello on Twitter, hoping that there would be "a space for redemption at some point".